bridgeit-global/.github/profile/README.md

 ## Hi there 👋

 We are a group of developers who absolutely love working on next generation of technologies.

-We want to enable organizations create experiences instead of wireframes of product

-Hence, onwards we aim to create repository of open source implementation on Intuition based applications, i.e Visual & Verbal
+We are what we are because of many open source projects, and we want to give back to amazing community.
 <!--

 **Here are some ideas to get you started:**